husskhosravi/elt-data-warehouse-snowflake/README.md

 To simulate a real-world enterprise scenario, I started from a highly normalised **OLTP dataset in 3rd Normal Form (3NF)** — typical of transactional systems.

-Online Transaction Processing (OLTP) systems are designed to handle high volumes of short, atomic transactions — such as placing orders, updating customer details, or processing payments.
-These systems prioritise data integrity, consistency, and write efficiency.
-To support these needs, OLTP databases are typically structured in Third Normal Form (3NF), a level of database normalisation that reduces redundancy and enforces entity separation through referential integrity.
-By modelling data in 3NF, we ensure efficient storage, avoid update anomalies, and maintain clean, deduplicated source records — which is critical before transforming the data for analytics in a warehouse.
+OLTP systems handle high volumes of short, atomic transactions like orders or payments, prioritising data integrity and write efficiency.
+They use Third Normal Form (3NF) to reduce redundancy, enforce entity separation, and prevent update anomalies — ensuring clean, consistent source data for downstream analytics.

 This allowed me to:
 - ✅ Practise real-world **data modelling**